D3vl0per/Valorant-watcher/README.md

 12. press Enter on the keyboard (command prompt should now open)
 13. Install the dependencies with `npm install` in the command prompt window
 14. Start the program with `npm start` in the command prompt window
-15. you will be prompted to enter your twitch token and chromium path.
+15. you will be prompted to enter your twitch token and chromium path. (from step 4. and (step 7.1.2. or step 7.2.1))

 ### Linux
 1. Login to your twitch account